Infinity Limited: Vortex

 Valerian J. Vortex is the owner of Vortex Ventures, rival company to Infinity Limited.
 Vortex is greedy, lazy, ignorant, and unscrupulous, but not as stupid as he first appears.
 He can grasp scientific concepts but lacks the patience to understand a concept fully.
 He can also invent many different types of machine, most of which are at least partially successful before developing a fatal flaw.
-He is a self describe genius, and often ignores the advice from his assistant Plankton which is usually correct.
+He is a self-described genius, and often ignores the advice from his assistant Plankton which is usually correct.
 Most episodes feature his latest poorly thought out but imaginative get rich quick scheme.
 He is almost always seen wearing a blue suit and tie.
 He has a moustache and a bald patch and his remaining hair is styled upwards, reminiscent of the horn-like hairdo of the Pointy-haired Boss from the comic strip Dilbert.
 Vortex appears to be in his early to late 30s.

 Plankton

 Arthur Plankton is the long suffering assistant of Vortex.
 He is rarely called by his first name which is only mentioned in a couple of episodes.
 Where Vortex is intellectually lazy, Plankton is physically lazy, although his reluctant participation in the experimental phase of Vortex's plans could explain that.
 Plankton lacks Vortex's guile and generally wants to do right by people but is lead astray by Vortex.
 He is slightly smarter than Vortex and usually notices the flaws in Vortex's plans but is ignored by Vortex.
-Plankton usually wears blue jeans, a thin grey V-neck school jumper with yellow, maroon, yellow stripes around the neck, and a thin grey knee length jacket.
+Plankton usually wears blue jeans, a thin grey V-neck school jumper with yellow, maroon, yellow stripes around the neck, and a thin grey knee-length jacket.
 Plankton appears to be in his late 20s to early 30s.